alvistack/python-debian-team-python-debian/docs/contributing.rst

 -----------

  - Code should be whitespace clean, pep8 & pylint compatible;
-   a `.pylintrc` configuration file is provided and will one day be added to the CI process.
+   a `.pylintrc` configuration file is provided is also run on salsa.debian.org as part of the CI checks for merge requests.
    (Where pep8 and pylintrc disagree about whitespace, follow pylint's recommendations.)

- - Write type annotations to help mypy understand the types and ensure that mypy is happy with the code.
+ - Write type annotations to help `mypy --strict` understand the types and ensure that mypy is happy with the code.

  - Write tests.
 For everything.